mit-acl/cadrl_ros/README.md

 To make it easy to understand the flow of the code, we provide an example in `scripts/ga3c_cadrl_demo.ipynb`, in the form of a Jupyter notebook.
 This can be used just as a reference, but if you want to edit the file, make sure Jupyter is installed in your tensorflow virtualenv to be sure it will work.

 #### To Run Jupyter Notebook (minimum working example of algorithm)

+This assumes you have `nvidia-docker` installed already.
+Might work with regular docker with minor changes.

 ```
 git clone git@github.com/mfe7/cadrl_ros
 ./cadrl_ros/docker/build_docker.sh
 ./cadrl_ros/docker/run_docker.sh
 ```

-That will output a Jupyter notebook URL.
-Copy into your browser, navigate to `cadrl_ros/scripts` and open `ga3c_cadrl_demo.ipynb`.
+That will start an instance of the docker container, and output a Jupyter notebook URL.
+Copy the URL into a browser, navigate to `cadrl_ros/scripts` and open `ga3c_cadrl_demo.ipynb`.

-Tensorflow and other deps are already installed in the docker container you just built, so going through the notebook should work.
+Tensorflow and other deps are already installed in the docker container you just built, so the notebook should "just work."

 #### ROS Notes: